Banff vs Lake Louise • Which One is Right for You

 If it’s wintertime and you want to go skiing, you’ll be able to enjoy Mt.
 Norquay, which is just minutes away or drive to Banff Sunshine, which is less than a 20-minute drive.

 Banff also has a much better nightlife scene.
-There’s quite a young Australian crowd residing in Banff, a town that runs with the help of seasonal workers.
-Bars like the Dancing Sasquatch see people partying on into the night.
+Quite a young Australian crowd resides in Banff, a town that runs with the help of seasonal workers.
+Bars like the Dancing Sasquatch see people partying on well into the night.

 Banff vs Lake Louise